 THE 520 - Selected Topics in Systematic Theology (3)

 A study of selected topics in systematic theology that increases one's gernarl understanding of the Bible and one's specific understanding of relevant biblical and historical data.
 3 credits.

-THE 522 - Contemporary Theology (3)
+THE 521 - Current Issues in Theological Study (3)